DomizianoScarcelli/spotify-recommender/slides.md

 <img class="w-full" src="plots/dark/major_songs_frequency_log.png"/>
 </div>

-Actually, in average each song appears in only 10 playlists!
+In average each song appears in only 10 playlists!

 <!--
 We can zoom on the frequency of the songs that appear in less than 100 playlist, and we'll notice that actually most of the songs appear just in a few playlists.
 This would surely be a problem for simple recommendation algorithms, since those songs won't probably never be recommended.